code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: version_types

-   A list of dictionaries holding all the available :class:`~oyProjectManager.core.models.VersionType` info in the system.
+   A list of dictionaries holding all the available :class:`~oyProjectManager.models.version.VersionType` info in the system.
-   Again oyProjectManager will create :class:`~oyProjectManager.core.models.VersionType` instances upon database initialization.
+   Again oyProjectManager will create :class:`~oyProjectManager.models.version.VersionType` instances upon database initialization.
 But it will not update the values for VersionType instances already in the database.
 So this value is only used when creating VersionType instances for the first time.
 You should